What is the Daily Management System (DMS)?

 Creating a history of problems and solutions will help you to become more efficient over time.
 The problem history provides a back-up of problems that have previously been encountered and how they were resolved.
 Staff have access to a wealth of knowledge through the stored problem history.
 And that knowledge will certainly help avoid recurrences.

-Implementing a DMS fosters a culture of continuous improvement, because every small step, every problem solved in the field, benefits the whole organization and reduces the recurrence of operational problems.
+Implementing a DMS fosters a culture of continuous improvement.
+Every problem solved in the field benefits the whole organization and reduces the recurrence of operational problems.

 Now that you understand the importance of a DMS, it’s time to find out how to centralize and effectively tap into all this information to optimize your operations.
 At fabriq, we’ve designed a digital dashboard that lets you gather all the information to do with your shop floor rituals and routines.
 You’ll have access to features such as checklists, audits and field tours, action plans, performance indicators, as well as problem-solving tools.